The Centre of Britain

 Skirted by the Northumberland National Park and the North Pennines range, Haltwhistle is ideal for activity and family holidays, walking, cycling, fishing and climbing.

-With its quirky pubs, tea shops, and restaurants, as well as Northumberland's only open air swimming pool, there’s something in this welcoming town for everyone.
+With its quirky pubs, tearooms, and restaurants, as well as the region’s only open air swimming pool, there’s something in this welcoming Northumberland town for everyone.